-The purpose of the College of Professional Studies is to deliver strategically selected university academic programs in online format to working adult professionals across the U.S., ensuring achievement of the identical programmatic learning outcomes by students in online programs, as well as providing online courses to the university's on-campus students across all campuses.
+The purpose of JWU Online is to deliver strategically selected university academic programs in online format to working adult professionals across the U.S., ensuring achievement of the identical programmatic learning outcomes by students in online programs, as well as providing online courses to the university's on-campus students across all campuses.
 To accomplish its purpose, the school effectively leverages technology and other creative delivery approaches to offer an exceptional education and enhanced professional success for students in alignment with the university's mission.